What is cryptocurrency/bitcoin?

 Bitcoin appears to trace previous bubble patterns.
 After rising more than 1,300% in 2017, bitcoin began 2018 with a precipitous decline, losing over half its value in the first month of trading.
 Bitcoin's rise in 2017 far surpassed previous bubble peaks, such as the dot-com bubble of the late 1990s and the recent U.S. housing market bubble, and bitcoin's rapid recent decline are tracing the decline patterns of those bubbles as well.
 While predicting the near-term or even long-term direction of bitcoin is impossible, we believe extreme volatility is likely to continue.

-The value of bitcoin or any given cryptocurrency remains highly uncertain.
-Cryptocurrencies such as Bitcoin, Ethereum and Litecoin have all exhibited significant price fluctuations due to these high levels of uncertainty.
+The value of bitcoin or any given cryptocurrency remains highly uncertain, and they have all exhibited significant price fluctuations.

-In addition, cryptocurrencies are not common stocks of companies and do not trade on stock exchanges.
-Unlike an investment in a stock or mutual fund there are no underlying fundamentals (cash flows, profits, tangible assets, etc.) to support the valuation.
+Cryptocurrencies are not common stocks of companies and do not trade on stock exchanges.
+Unlike an investment in a stock or mutual fund there are no underlying fundamentals (cash flows, profits, tangible assets, etc.) to support their valuations.
 The uncertainty this creates has led to extreme volatility in cryptocurrencies such as bitcoin, ethereum and litecoin.
-Other risks include price manipulation by unknown market participants, the potential for government interference and competition from other cryptocurrencies.
-The SEC and other regulators have recently issued letters warning investors of these risks.
+Other risks include price manipulation by unknown market participants, the potential for government interference, and competition from other cryptocurrencies.
+The SEC and other financial regulators have recently issued letters warning investors of these risks.

 This report does not take into account your particular investment profile and is not intended as an express recommendation to purchase, hold or sell particular securities, financial instruments or strategies.
 You should contact your Edward Jones Financial Advisor before acting upon any Edward Jones Research Rating referenced.